 Brownsville real estate is some of the most expensive in Ohio, although Brownsville house values don't compare to the most expensive real estate in the U.S.

-Brownsville is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Brownsville is generally considered to be a blue-collar town.
+0.00% of the Brownsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brownsville is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brownsville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.